 Determining what causes wind direction in the dynamic troposphere of the Earth is not as straightforward as it may seem.
-Despite this, scientists have a good grasp of how factors come together to create both wind speed and direction.
-Regardless of the geographic scale and area, there are three primary forces which contribute to the cause of wind direction.
-Certain forces play bigger roles depending on scale and area, but this will give the basics to understanding what causes wind direction no matter the situation.
+Despite this, scientists have a good grasp of the three primary factors that come together to create both wind speed and direction.
+Certain forces play bigger roles depending on geographic scale and area.
+But regardless of location and scale, those three forces are the influences behind a change in wind direction.

 Blowing from high to low pressure, air always attempts to balance out the pressure levels.
 A high-pressure system next to a low-pressure system will cause wind direction to flow clockwise and outward toward a low-pressure system.
-The low-pressure system is what causes wind direction to flow counterclockwise and inward.
+The low-pressure system is what causes air direction to flow counterclockwise and inward.
 This is also referred to as a cyclonic flow and is one of the ingredients that can come together to create a tropical cyclone, hurricane or typhoon (all different names for the same weather phenomenon).

 The final cause of wind direction is friction.
 Surface-level winds are mostly influenced by friction, as this is where wind encounters varying surfaces.
-If the wind blows into a building, it must cause a change in direction.
-It could rise above the building or go around it in either direction, but it will cause a wind direction change.
+If the wind blows toward a building, it must go through a change in direction.
+It could rise above the building or go around it in either direction, but the presence of the building will cause a wind direction change.
 Slowing down of winds by a rougher surface will also decrease Coriolis deflection, and acceleration over a smoother surface will cause the opposite.